nomomo/Twitch-Auto-Max-Quality/README.md

 ### 0.0.5 (2020-05-31)

 - In May 2020, the structure of the Twitch player inserted as an iframe seems to have changed.
 So I modified the code so that the script works properly again in the Twitch player inserted as an iframe.
 However, there may be users who still use the old Twitch Player(idk).
-If 'Simulate settings button method' does not work properly, try turning on "regacy mode" in the settings menu.
+If 'Simulate settings button method' does not work properly, try turning on "legacy mode" in the settings menu.

 ### 0.0.4 (2019-11-15)